tgentry300/kenzie-testing/Fizzbuzz/README.md

 - This function should return this string after 1000 iterations of the loop.
 - If implemented correctly, the string you return should have a trailing comma, leave this comma

-- Write a second function named `writeToDOM`.
-- This function will have one parameter - `fizzbuzzResult`.
+- Once you have written your `fizzbuzz` function, append its result to the page using `document.write()`
+- In order to do this, call your `fizzbuzz` function and pass 100 as an argument
+- Pass the result of this function call as an argument to `document.write()`
-- This function should take the string you pass to it, `fizzBuzzResult`, and attach it to the DOM
+- This should append the return value of your function to the page

-### IMPORTANT: If you do not name and export your functions correctly, the tests will not run and the submission will not be accepted.
+### IMPORTANT: If you do not name your functions correctly, the tests will not run and the submission will not be accepted.

 ## Bonus